Sergio00166/webFILE/README.md

 * See [aclmgr documentation](aclmgr.md).

 ## Requirements
+### Server-side
 ```bash
 pip install -r requirements.txt
 ```

 Install `ffmpeg` at the system level for media playback.
 A `Redis` sever for session storage and other cache.

+### Client-side

+The WEB interface requires a modern browser (2021 or newer).
+If you're using something ancient—like a 2018-era fossil that hasn't seen an update in half a decade—expect broken styles, layout quirks, and a generally degraded experience.

 ## Configuration